canonical/lxd/doc/cloud-init.md

 * `cloud-init.network-config`

 For more information, see the [`cloud-init` instance options](instance-options-cloud-init), and the documentation for the [LXD data source](https://cloudinit.readthedocs.io/en/latest/reference/datasources/lxd.html) in the `cloud-init` documentation.

-Before trying to use `cloud-init`, however, first determine which image source you are about to use as not all images have the `cloud-init` package installed.

-The images from the `ubuntu` and `ubuntu-daily` remotes are all `cloud-init` enabled.
-Images from the `images` remote have `cloud-init` enabled variants using the `/cloud` suffix, e.g. `images:ubuntu/22.04/cloud`.

 Both `vendor-data` and `user-data` follow the same rules, with the following caveats: